-Holidays to Puerto Calero serve up head-turning sea views, a glamorous marina, and an air of quiet sophistication.
-And you can take a tour of the sea – by submarine.
+Holidays to Puerto Calero serve up head-turning sea views, a glamorous marina and top-dollar shopping.

 A cut above the rest

-Take 1 classy marina, add in a clutch of luxury hotels, boutique shops and waterfront restaurants, and Puerto Calero is what you get.
-Set on the southwest coast of Lanzarote, this purpose-built resort has been taking shape since the Eighties and now it’s a picture of quiet sophistication.
+Take a classy marina, add a clutch of luxury hotels, boutique shops and waterfront restaurants, and Puerto Calero's what you get.
+This purpose-built resort's plonked on the south-west coast of Lanzarote, and has built a sophisticated reputation since its birth in the 1980s.
 Despite its air of exclusivity, though, it’s still a hit with the tourist crowd.

-The marina really is the resort’s centrepiece.
-Nicknamed Millionaire’s Harbour, it’s packed with yachts with euro-million price tags.
+The marina's the resort’s piece de resistance.
+Nicknamed Millionaire’s Harbour, it’s packed with yachts with seven-figure price tags.
 You can easily spend a couple of hours here relaxing over a coffee at one of the waterfront cafés.
 It’s also the jump-off point for catamaran cruises that will take you along the coast to neighbouring Playa Blanca and the beaches of Papagayo.

-Puerto Calero doesn’t have a beach of its own – but 5 minutes’ drive away you’ve got a trio at Puerto del Carmen.
-The biggest is Playa Grande.
-This sandy stretch has a stash of sunbeds, and vendors will come round selling ice-creams and even massages.
-Windy Playa Pocillos is popular with kite flyers, while little Playa Chica is a secluded spot with shallow waters.
+Neighbouring Puerto del Carmen takes the baton when it comes to beaches.
+It only takes five minutes to drive to a trio of sunbathing faves, including roomy Playa Grande.
+This sandy stretch has a stash of sunbeds, and vendors will come round selling ice-creams while you catch a few rays.
+Playa Pocillos, meanwhile, is popular with kite flyers, while pokey Playa Chica's a secluded spot with shallow waters.

-A 40-minute bus ride gets you to the capital, Arrecife.
+A 40-minute bus ride gets you to Lanzarote's capital, Arrecife.
 It’s a cosmopolitan kind of place with high-end stores and bijou boutiques.
-You’ve also got a couple of museums and 2 forts to look around here.
-Twenty minutes further on at Taro de Tahiche, you can visit the former home of the island’s famous architect, Cesar Manrique.
-Curiously, his pad is made from volcanic lava.
+You’ve also got a couple of museums and two forts to look around.
+For a taste of something unique, take a 20-minute drive to Taro de Tahiche.
+Here, you can visit the former home of popular architect Cesar Manrique.
+His pad's a real one of a kind, as it's made from volcanic lava.

 Things To Do View all »